 Please note: If you have not received the results notification email, firstly, check your junk mail folder as the email may have been blocked by your email provider.
 Please add the LAT email address firstname.lastname@example.org to your contacts list.
 Some candidates may have their email addresses recorded incorrectly in ACER's database.
 If you require the email to be sent again please email your request to the LAT office, and provide your full name, email address and date of birth.

 LAT scores are valid for two years.
-If you sat the LAT in 2019, and sit again in 2020, UNSW Law will use your higher LAT score in the selection process.
+If you sat the LAT in 2020, and sit again in 2021, UNSW will use your higher LAT score in the selection process.

-Note: The LAT identification number for the LAT 2020 is a 8-digit number beginning with 2.
+Note: The LAT identification number for the LAT 2021 is a 9-digit number beginning with 2.
 To access your LAT results and identification number, you can log in to your online candidate account to view your test registration.